-In particular, if $ \tx_i \in \arg\min_{y_i \in \tXi} \tfi (y_i, \tx_{-i})$, then $Z(i,\tx) \subset \arg\min_{y_i\in \X_i} f_i( y_i, \tx_{-i})$ where $Z(i,\tx)$ is an arbitrary generator for $(i,\tx)$ defined in Definition \ref{def:w_i}. \end{enumerate} \end{lem}
+In particular, if $ \tx_i \in \arg\min_{y_i \in \tXi} \tfi (y_i, \tx_{-i})$, then $Z(i,\tx) \subset \arg\min_{y_i\in \X_i} f_i( y_i, \tx_{-i})$, where $Z(i,\tx)$ is an arbitrary generator for $(i,\tx)$ defined in Definition \ref{def:w_i}. \end{enumerate} \end{lem}

-\begin{proof}[Proof of Lemma \ref{lm1}] ~~\\ The Lemma is a particular case of more general results well-known in Convex Analysis that have been shown in various work, such as \cite[Lemma X.1.5.3]{HiriartLemarechal1993b}.
-Let us provide a proof for this particular case here for the sake of completeness.
+\begin{proof}[Proof of Lemma \ref{lm1}] ~~\\ The lemma is a particular case of more general results well-known in the field of convex analysis that have been shown in various works, such as \cite[Lemma X.1.5.3]{HiriartLemarechal1993b}.
+We will provide a proof for this particular case for the sake of completeness.

 (1) For $x\in X$, in the definition of $\tf(x)$, take $x^{k}=x,\; \alpha^{k}=\frac{1}{d+1}$ for all $k$.
 By definition, $\tf(x)\leq \sum_{k=1}^{d+1}\alpha^{k}f(x^{k})= f(x)$.